theochem/horton/doc/user_postproc_aim.rst

     If you have more suggestions, please drop me a note: Toon.Verstraelen@UGent.be.

-**What is the recommended level of theory for the computation of the database of pro-atoms?**
+**What is the recommended level of theory for computing the pro-atom databses?**

     This question is relevant to the following methods implemented in HORTON:
-    Hirshfeld, Hirshfeld-I and Hirshfeld-E. They are referred to in this answer as Hirshfeld-like schemes.
+    Hirshfeld, Hirshfeld-I and Hirshfeld-E, which require a pro-atoms database.
+They are referred to in this answer as Hirshfeld-like schemes.

-    In principle, you are free to choose any level of theory you prefer.
+    In principle, you are free to choose any level of theory.
 In practice, several papers tend to be consistent in the level of theory (and basis set) that is used for the molecular and pro-atomic computations.
     See for example: [bultinck2007]_, [verstraelen2009]_, [verstraelen2011a]_,